 Using a Truss Ceiling Adapter

 This is one of the best out-of-the-box solutions for mounting a projector.
 It will probably run you from $80 to $100.
 This is a projector mount designed to mount to a truss.
 It has two U-bolts on it that are perfect for mounting under a pipe.
-It has the same sort of spider-legs that will bolt to the projector.
+It has four adjustable spider-legs that will bolt to the projector.
 This mount is fairly easy to adjust left-to-right.
 For up-and-down, you will find yourself loosening the U-bolts and tilting it on the pipe itself.
 This is not as easy to focus as a lighting instrument, but it is a very good out-of-the-box solution.
 As with any solution, use a safety cable, too.

 An installation for Brilliant Being, presented June 13, 2019 in Prague at the X-10 Theatre.
 We projected on the back wall, on the ceiling, and on the floor of the all-cement space.
 We used the truss mounts shown to mount our projectors quickly and solidly.
 You can see more on that show here.